ubco-cmps/data301_course/notes/labs.md

 | Milestone 5       | Thursday,  at 18:00  | None (continue using repo)                        |
 | Milestone 6       | Thursday,  at 18:00  | None (continue using repo)                        |

 Once you click the link, a repository will automatically be created for you with some starter code.
 You can now work on the repo, make commits, and push them to GitHub as you please.
-Once the deadline and the grace period has passed, you will no longer be able to push any changes.

 ## OPTIONAL Labs